 Goal 2: Reporting and removing graffiti vandalism

-Although moving towards on-line reporting the Goodbye Graffiti Hotline will provide an avenue to report graffiti vandalism.
+Although moving towards on-line reporting the Police Assistance Centre can provide an avenue to report graffiti vandalism.

 Goodbye Graffiti Database

 Create consistent and standardised reporting from asset owners to enable an accurate measurement of graffiti vandalism.

 Infrastructure Owners, state government agencies and community to participate in rapid removal techniques based on a 48 hour turnaround standard for removal of graffiti.